A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Introduction

 \subsection{High-mass star formation}

-High-mass stars are important in our understanding of the galaxy evolution because their influence on the interstellar medium is substantial via ultraviolet radiations, stellar winds, and supernova explosions.
-Theoretical studies have shown that the initial gas conditions for star formation is a critical factor in order to realize the formation of high-mass stars (e.g., \citealp{Zinnecker}).
-In particular, it has been argued that the mass density around 1 g cm$^{-2}$ is a necessary condition of high-mass stars formation as shown by the theoretical works \citep{McKee,Krumholz_mass_acc}.
-The high initial mass density most probably leads to a high mass accretion rate of 10$^{-4}$--$10^{-3}$~$\msun$~yr$^{-1}$, which is required to overcome the radiation pressure feedback by the forming high-mass stars \citep{Wolfire}.
+High-mass stars are important in our understanding of galaxy evolution because their influence on the interstellar medium is substantial via ultraviolet radiations, stellar winds, and supernova explosions.
+It was argued in the literature that the interstellar medium can form low to high-mass stars under the combined effects of turbulence, magnetic field, and gravity (for a review, see \citealp{McKee2007}), whereas it was not directly shown that these effects alone can realize the formation of high-mass stars and massive clusters.
+It was also argued that the formation of high-mass stars may require some extra mechanism different from or additional to the mechanism for low-mass star formation \citep{Zinnecker}.
+The initial gas condition for star formation, for instance, may be a critical factor in order to realize the formation of high-mass stars.
 Numerical simulations have shown that the competitive accretion model \citep{Bonnell} or the monolithic collapse model \citep{Krumholz_mass_acc} are possible mechanisms, whereas they are not readily compared with the observations.
-This is because the key signatures for confrontation are not always clearly pinpointed by the theoretical studies, allowing large room in interpretation of observations.
+This is because the key signatures for comparison with observations are not always clearly pinpointed by the theoretical studies, allowing large room in the interpretation of observations.